KarlOfDuty/SupportBoi/README.md

 4. Download the bot for your operating system, either a [release version](https://github.com/KarlOfDuty/SupportBoi/releases) or a [dev build](https://jenkins.karlofduty.com/blue/organizations/jenkins/SupportBoi/activity).

-5. Run `./SupportBoi_Linux` on Linux or `./SupportBoi_Windows.exe` on Windows.
+5. Run `./SupportBoi_Linux` on Linux or `./SupportBoi_Windows.exe` on Windows, this creates a config file in the current directory.

-6. Set up the config (`config.yml`) to your specifications, there are instructions inside and also further down on this page.
+6. Set up the config, there are instructions inside.
 If you need more help either contact me in Discord or through an issue here.

 7. Restart the bot.